opral/monorepo/documentation/concepts/lint-rule.md

 ---
 title: Lint rule
 href: /documentation/concepts/lint-rule
-description: Lint rules validate content like messages and report issues in an inlang project.
+description: Lint rules validate messages and other types of content in an inlang project.
 ---

 # {% $frontmatter.title %}